Measuring a Room For Flooring

 All flooring is priced per m2 but sold in complete packs - the number of packs you need will be calculated for you on the product page, so it is the m2 figure that you need to calculate.

 Use a tape measure and calculator to achieve the most accurate results.
-Remember as well to always add a minimum of 5-10% additional flooring to allow for off-cuts and to get the best layout of planks.
+Remember as well to always add a minimum of 5% additional flooring on straight plank boards and 15% on herringbone for wastage.
 For complicated spaces that will require more cutting of planks to size, it is always better to ensure you have allowed for greater wastage than you may need for a simple space.

 If you’re not sure how to calculate the amount of flooring you need, please contact us and our team can help you.